Abersoch & Surrounding areas.

 - Wakeboarding in Abersoch of Pwllheli Harbour

 - Hire a bike including an electric bike if you don’t fancy the hills.

 - Go on a boat trip to see the seals and dolphins or have a fishing trip.
 Go go-karting or visit Surf Snowdonia.

-- Go co-steering (jumping off a cliff into the sea and then swim through caves).
+- Go co-steering (jumping off a cliff into the sea and then swimming through caves).

-- There are lots of things to do on the Lyn Peninsula and there’s always the option of finding a sheltered spot and read a book or have a snooze!
+- There are lots of things to do on the Lyn Peninsula and there’s always the option of finding a sheltered spot and reading a book or having a snooze!

 - Further away there are lots to explore in Pwllheli, Criccieth, Porthmadog and Snowdonia national park